-Barker joined Sotheby’s in 1994 moving to the Contemporary Art department in 2001, rising to Chairman, Sotheby’s Europe, Senior International Specialist in 2016.
+Oliver Barker joined Sotheby’s in 1994, moving to the Contemporary Art Department in 2001, and rising to Chairman, Sotheby’s Europe, Senior International Specialist in 2016.
 Today, as Sotheby’s Principal Auctioneer, he is a key figure on the rostrum at the major auctions in both London and New York, and over the last year has played a pivotal role in the success of Sotheby's Webby-award-winning livestream hybrid auctions.
 The Webby Awards, a major international award honouring excellence on the internet, presented Sotheby’s “Auction of the Future” with the highest honour in their Video, Live Experiences (Branded) category.